NixOS/hydra/doc/manual/src/configuration.md

 Using LDAP as authentication backend (optional)
 -----------------------------------------------

-Instead of using Hydra\'s built-in user management you can optionally use LDAP to manage roles and users.
+Instead of using Hydra's built-in user management you can optionally use LDAP to manage roles and users.

 This is configured by defining the `<ldap>` block in the configuration file.
-In this block it\'s possible to configure the authentication plugin in the `<config>` block, all options are directly passed to `Catalyst::Authentication
+In this block it's possible to configure the authentication plugin in the `<config>` block, all options are directly passed to `Catalyst::Authentication
 ::Store::LDAP`.
 The documentation for the available settings can be found [here] (https://metacpan.org/pod/Catalyst::Authentication::Store::LDAP#CONFIGURATION-OPTIONS).